Uttamrao Patil: Revenue Minister of Maharastra State and Member of Legislative Assembly (1978-1980)

 In 1978, the elections to Maharashtra assembly were declared.
 Nanasaheb was still a council legislator but he decided to contest and was given a party ticket from Parola–Bhadgaon constituency.
 He was seen as a chief ministerial candidate in case of the party win.
 As a party president, he had to tour the whole Maharashtra state and had very little time to campaign in his own constituency.
 The young party workers took this campaign responsibility and he won the election by a handsome majority.
 Janata party was the largest single party but congress and S-congress came together and managed to form a government.
 Nanasaheb became the Leader of Opposition in the assembly.

 There was soon a deflection in the congress coalition government and Sharad Pawar broke away from the Congress party to form a coalition government with the Janata Party in 1978.

 Though Janata Party had more than thrice the legislature members than Sharad Pawar's fragment, still Pawar became the Chief Minister of the new Progressive Democratic Alliance.
 Nanasaheb was given a revenue and rehabilitation portfolio.
 He occupied 'Varsha' bungalow as his official residence.
 This government was short-lived and summarily dismissed in February 1980, following Indira Gandhi's return to power in Delhi.

-During this short tenure, Nanasaheb took many important decisions including the renaming of Dr Ambedkar Marathwada university and giving to the tribal people (Adivasis) ownership of the land which they had cultivated for generations.
+During this short tenure, Nanasaheb took many important decisions giving to the tribal people (Adivasis) ownership of the land which they had cultivated for generations.